 24 Avatars of Vishnu are the 24 divine incarnations of the Hindu God, Vishnu.
-The list of 24 Avatars of the Lord Vishnu also includes the Dashavatara of the 10 Avatars.
+The list and name of 24 Avatars of the Lord Vishnu also include the Dashavatara of the 10 Avatars.
 They include Matsya Avatar, Kurma Avatar, Varaha Avatar, Narasimha Avatar, Vamana Avatar, Parashuram Avatar, Rama Avatar, Krishna avatar, Buddha Avatar and Kalki Avatar.
 The first 9 Avatars have already incarnated, the Kalki is believed to appear in the end times of the final Yuga Cycle namely Kali Yuga.

 The 9th Avatar is sometimes replaced with Balarama, the brother of Krishna, however, the list of 24 Avatars of Vishnu varies with two names.